(Pictured, from left to right: Philip Briggs, Kevin Duke, Julie Reyburn, Heather Chadwick, Amanda Rudy and Ma’Rion Horhn.)

 At NRMC we are big believers in serendipity.
 We define an “accidental risk champion” as one who takes a holistic approach to their career, and has the ability to bring their broad knowledge and experience to a systems perspective.
 Risk management requires many diverse perspectives on risks and the ability to recognize how risks intersect and play out across many departments and functions of an organization.
 Be on the lookout at your organization for those who cultivate a culture of inquiry and candor.
 English majors make good “underwriters,” many brilliant ideas are indeed just what an organization needs, and new roles thrive when leadership supports professional development.
 As risk champions we are always on the lookout for happy accidents.

 The next cohort of the Risk Leadership Certificate Program will convene in Fall 2019.
-Contact NRMC at 703.777.3504 if you are interested in applying!
+Visit this page, or contact NRMC at 703.777.3504 if you are interested in applying!